Zimbabwe national cricket team: 2014–2021: fall in rankings, loss to associates, and failure to reach 2019 World Cup

 With this failure, Zimbabwe Cricket sacked all the national coaching staff, national captain, under-19 coach and national selector from their positions.
 During a press conference, ZC suggested that Brendan Taylor would take over leadership of the team.
 In May 2018, ZC announced the appointment of Lalchand Rajput as interim head coach.
 In August 2018, he was confirmed as the permanent coach of the team.

 In July 2018, Zimbabwe hosted Australia and Pakistan in a T20I tri-series.
-Zimbabwe players - Brendan Taylor, Graeme Cremer, Sean Williams, Craig Ervine and Sikandar Raza - refused to play after being not paid their salaries for about a year which resulted in a depleted Zimbabwe side losing their games heavily and getting knocked out in the first round.
+Zimbabwe players - Brendan Taylor, Graeme Cremer, Sean Williams, Craig Ervine and Sikandar Raza - refused to play after being not paid their salaries for about a year which resulted in a depleted Zimbabwe team losing their games heavily and getting knocked out in the first round.
 This was followed by a five-ODI series against Pakistan where Zimbabwe - further rattled by the losses of Malcolm Waller, Solomon Mire, and Kyle Jarvis - lost all five games by heavy margins.

-Zimbabwe's losing streak in international matches was extended to nineteen as the team lost the ODI series (0-3) and the t20I series (0-2) in South Africa in October and the ODI series (0-3) in Bangladesh in the same month.
+Zimbabwe's losing streak in international matches was extended to nineteen as the team lost the ODI series (0–3) and the t20I series (0–2) in South Africa in October and the ODI series (0–3) in Bangladesh in the same month.
 Zimbabwe put an end to the streak by winning the first test against Bangladesh by 151 runs.
 This was the Chevrons' first away win since 2001.
 The series was eventually tied 1-1.

 2019 began on a bad note for Zimbabwe with Graeme Cremer putting his career on hold and proposed tours of India and Afghanistan being called off.
 Zimbabwe retained Hamilton Masakadza as skipper for all formats (despite the cricketer having not won a single limited overs match) while Peter Moor was named deputy.
 However, Masakadza along with Taylor missed the series against UAE due to injury.
 Moor captained the team in Masakadza's absence.
 Under Moor, Zimbabwe recorded their first series clean sweep in over a decade by beating UAE 4–0.

 Masakadza returned along with Taylor for Zimbabwe's tour to the Netherlands.
 Zimbabwe lost the ODI series 0–2.
 After the Netherlands won the first t20i, the second game ended in a dramatic tie.
 Zimbabwe won the super over to tie the series 1-1.
 During the tour, Zimbabwe's cricket board was suspended and was replaced by an interim board.
 Zimbabwe also lost the ODI series 0–3 in the subsequent tour of Ireland.
 The t20I series was tied 1-1.